 Refugee situation in Yemen

 In Yemen, as in all armed conflicts, it is the civilians who suffer most.
+Cities, homes, and essential infrastructure such as schools, hospitals and water supplies have been damaged or destroyed after years of fierce fighting.

 This means that those still living in displacement in Yemen are extremely vulnerable.
 At the same time, Yemen remains a part of the busiest migration route in the world.
 Here, refugees and migrants from the Horn of Africa cross through active frontlines of conflict.